jeffbass/yin-yang-ranch/README.rst

 - **commhub**: provides a very simple natural language interface for answering questions about events and images (is the water running? was a coyote sighted today?).
-It parses the inbound questions and provides simple answers using data from the imagehub event logs.
+It parses the inbound questions and provides simple answers using data from the **imagehub** event logs.
 The **commhub** has methods for different channels of communication with end users.
 The prototype **commhub** code in this repository implements 2 communications channels: 1) SMS texting (using Google Voice and its Gmail interface) and 2) a terminal window CLI text interface.
-- **commagents**: are separate Python programs connects each communication channel to the **commhub**.
+- **commagents**: are separate Python programs connecting each communication channel to the **commhub**.
 For example, an SMS/texting agent (example shown above), is implemented as ``gmail_watcher.py`` in this repository.
-Future **commagents** such as an email agent and a webchat agent are being developed.
+Future **commagents** such as a Twilio SMS texting agent, an email agent and a webchat agent are being developed.
 - **yin-yang-ranch** (*this GitHub repository*): contains overall project documentation and design.
 This repository also contains prototype Python programs for the **librarian**, **commhub** and an example **commagent**.
 It also contains example programs that monitor the health status of **imagenodes**.
+  It also contains example data in the test-data folder.
+That folder contains real **imagehub** logs and captured images from my farm (including images of coyotes, a bobcat, the mail truck and an Amazon delivery ;-)

 This distributed design allows each computer to do what it does best.
 A Raspberry Pi with a PiCamera can watch a water meter for needle motion, then